All forces must check officers against police database, says Home Office

 All police forces will be asked to check staff against national databases to identify if anyone "slipped through the net", the Home Office says.

-It follows the David Carrick rape case - the former Met Police officer who admitted to dozens of rapes and sexual offences across two decades.
+It follows David Carrick who admitted to dozens of rapes and sexual offences as a Metropolitan Police officer.

-The National Police Chiefs Council (NPCC) will ask forces to check current staff recruited before tougher vetting.
+The National Police Chiefs Council (NPCC) will ask forces to check current staff recruited before tougher vetting of recruits was introduced.

 The College of Policing will also be asked to strengthen vetting procedures.